laurendiaz/cis/README.md

 by Russell Chow and Lauren Diaz

 ### cartesian.py
-Used in conjunction with numpy and scipy libraries for needs pertaining to Cartesian math.
-A simple Frame data structure was written with getters and setters and functions were developed to manipulate this data structure for our purposes.
+Used in conjunction with numpy and scipy libraries for needs pertaining to Cartesian math including a simple Frame data structure was written with getters and setters and functions were developed to manipulate this data structure for our purposes.

 Functions:
 - readInput_